epls-design/ezpz-jellypress/assets/scss/README.md

 # /scss

-At it's core, Jellypress uses the [Jellyfish](https://unofficialmatt.github.io/jellyfish/) SCSS framework as a basis for styling and layout.
+At it's core, this theme uses the [Jellyfish](https://unofficialmatt.github.io/jellyfish/) SCSS framework as a basis for styling and layout.

 ## SCSS Compile
 The following files are compiled by Gruntfile.js, with postcss applying vendor prefixes, pxtorem and minifying the output: